-CERT, a Community Emergency Response Team, allows Cape
+CERT, a Community Emergency Response Team, allows Cape Coral

-Coral Fire Rescue workers who have been trained by Federal Emergency Management staff - to train Cape Coral residents to take care of themselves, their family and assist their immediate neighbors in case of an emergency.
+Fire Rescue workers - who have been trained by Federal Emergency Management staff - to train Cape Coral residents to take care of themselves, their family and assist their immediate neighbors in case of an emergency.
 The class is free to Cape Coral residents and is held one night a week over the course of eight weeks.
-More than 500 people have graduated from the program, emphasizing the success and the community's interest in safety and security.

-Cape Coral has Urgent Care Centers that pride themselves on providing you timely and cost effective health care in a comfortable setting.
-Open 7 days a week, these clinics are ready when you need them most.
+Cape Coral has Urgent Care

+Centers that pride themselves on

+providing you timely and cost

+effective health care in a

+comfortable setting.
+Open 7 days

+a week, these clinics are

+ready when you need them most.